‘Ireland deserve to be recognised as second best in the world’

 Ireland’s win over England on Sunday restored pride after a disappointing Six Nations campaign.
 A defeat, which would have seen the old enemy break the record for the most consecutive wins and secure back-to-back Grand Slam titles in Dublin, would have been the worst possible scenario.

 In New Zealand there was plenty riding on the game too.
-Their 19-game winning run had already been equalled, and an increasingly confident England would not have been quiet about topping it.
+Their 18-game winning run had already been equalled, and an increasingly confident England would not have been quiet about topping it.

 After stopping Eddie Jones’ team in their tracks however, as they did against the All Blacks in Chicago - the New Zealand Herald think that it is Ireland who deserve to be seen as the second best in the world.